czietz/ghidraScripts_for_Atari/README.md

 ## Short description of scripts
 * __ImportAtariPRG.py__: Imports a TOS program (PRG, TOS, TTP, APP, ...) into Ghidra.
 It creates a memory map for TEXT, DATA and BSS sections from the program header.
 * __ImportAtariTOS.py__: Imports a TOS ROM image into Ghidra.
 It automatically determines the correct address range from the header.
 Optionally, when importing an EmuTOS image, you can load a symbol file created by the `map2sym.sh` script provided with EmuTOS.
 In that case public symbols will be named correctly in Ghidra.
 (Click _Cancel_ if you don't want to load a symbol file.)
+* __ImportAOutObject.py__: Imports an object (.o) file in the a.out file format, as created by m68k-atari-mint-gcc/m68k-atari-mint-gas.
+It creates sections for TEXT, DATA, BSS and external symbols and imports the symbols from the symbol table.

 ## Ideas for future development
 * A script to annotate TRAPs (OS calls) according to function number.